Lidm3025/Data2-4/README.md

 ## others

-the four datasets we need are already downloaded and unzipped, which have been well prepared for our use.
+downloaded and unzipped, well prepared for our use.